2022 Canadian Premier League season

 The 2022 Canadian Premier League season is the fourth season of the Canadian Premier League, the top level of Canadian soccer.
 Pacific FC are the defending champions, having beaten Forge FC in the 2021 final.

 The regular season ran from April 7 to October 9, 2022.
 Each team played four games against each of the seven opponents for a total of 28 matches.
 Atlético Ottawa won the regular season championship on October 8, securing the club its first trophy.

 The top four teams from the regular season qualified for the playoffs where they competed for the league title.
 Forge FC defeated Atlético Ottawa in the 2022 Final to win their third title.

 Team and rule changes

 The eight teams that competed in the 2021 Canadian Premier League season returned for the 2022 season.
 This was the last season to feature FC Edmonton and the last season before the debut of Vancouver FC in 2023.

-The maximum team compensation for this season was $1.2 million split between players and coaching staff.
+The maximum team compensation for this season remained at $1.2 million split between players and coaching staff.
 The required spend on player compensation was $650,000 to $850,000.
 In 2022, the U21 player salary rule was introduced which counts financial compensation to players aged 21 or under at 50% towards the cap (up to a maximum of $100,000).